dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 Security Admin service tokens have certain account-level permissions.
 For more on these permissions, see [Security Admin](/docs/cloud/manage-access/enterprise-permissions#security-admin).

 **Metadata Only**<br/>
-Metadata only service tokens authorize requests to the Discovery API.
+Metadata-only service tokens authorize requests to the Discovery API.

 **Job Admin**<br/>
-Job Admin service tokens can authorize request for viewing, editing, and creating environments, triggering runs, and viewing historical runs.
+Job Admin service tokens can authorize requests for viewing, editing, and creating environments, triggering runs, and viewing historical runs.
 For more on these permissions, see [Job Admin](/docs/cloud/manage-access/enterprise-permissions#job-admin).

 **Account Viewer**<br/>
-Account Viewer service tokens have read only access to dbt Cloud accounts.
+Account Viewer service tokens have read-only access to dbt Cloud accounts.
 For more on these permissions, see [Account Viewer](/docs/cloud/manage-access/enterprise-permissions#account-viewer) on the Enterprise Permissions page.

 **Admin** <br/>
 Admin service tokens have unrestricted access to projects in dbt Cloud accounts.
 You have the option to grant that permission all projects in the account or grant the permission only on specific projects.
 For more on these permissions, see [Admin Service](/docs/cloud/manage-access/enterprise-permissions#admin-service) on the Enterprise Permissions page.